Introducing Super App: a New Approach to All-in-One Experience

 The European Open Banking strategy, backed by Payment Services Directive 2 (PSD2), will further accelerate the development of marketplace banking and solidify the platformization trend.

-Visa also its acknowledgement of the platformization trend, and plans to release a new set of software tools to support the creation of next-gen financial services such as on-demand digital credit accounts, mobile wallets, and shared accounts.
-Their platform is now in .
+Visa also recently announced its acknowledgement of the platformization trend, and plans to release a new set of software tools to support the creation of next-gen financial services such as on-demand digital credit accounts, mobile wallets, and shared accounts.
+Their platform is now in beta mode.
 Sam Shrauger, Visa’s Senior Vice President, further explains the company’s new vision for becoming ‘transactional supper apps’ enabler:

 The trend towards super apps and marketplace approach to scaling will remain strong within the next decade.
 The benefits of following this lead are rather clear: by connecting different types of services into one ecosystem, businesses can create valuable synergies resulting in higher user satisfaction, sustainable business growth and higher revenues.

-SoFi, the , which started as an online student loan refinancing platform, organically branched into robo-investing and wealth management, mortgages and life insurance – a host of products customers may be highly interested in after paying out their education debt.
+SoFi, the 5th largest FinTech company in the US, which started as an online student loan refinancing platform, organically branched into robo-investing and wealth management, mortgages and life insurance – a host of products customers may be highly interested in after paying out their education debt.
 Most recently, they also launched SoFi Money – a no-fee hybrid checking and savings accounts with a 2.25% APY.
 Such a service bundle provides them with comprehensive insights into customer financial behaviors and allows devising better offerings.

 Consolidating an array of services under one brand reduces the ‘multi-homing’ effect when users try to leverage several financial services at once to secure a better deal.
 Customers form stronger relationships with a single provider, resulting in higher levels of satisfaction.
 Service providers, on the other hand, strengthen their market position and prevent external players from siphoning their customers away.